AstunTechnology/geonetwork-utility-scripts/README.md

   * PROTOCOL: (optional) protocol for the transfer option- NOT YET IMPLEMENTED
   * NAME: (optional) name for the transfer option- NOT YET IMPLEMENTED
   * DESCRIPTION: (optional) description for the transfer option- NOT YET IMPLEMENTED

+### Sharing Update (WIP)

+`python geonetwork_update.py --url={root geonetwork URL eg http://localhost:8080} --username={admin username} sharing`
+* Add password for `{admin username}` at prompt
+* Add `filename.csv` at prompt

+* Runs `geonetwork/srv/api/0.1/records/[uuid]\sharing` for each UUID in provided CSV
+* Requires CSV file in same format as `sharing.csv.sample`, eg:
+  * UUID: uuid of the record
+  * ALL: boolean setting for view operation for all visitors
+  * APHA: boolean setting for view operation for members of the APHA group
+  * DEFRA: boolean setting for view operation for members of the DEFRA group
+  * EA: boolean setting for view operation for members of the EA group